 The RVC adheres to the UK Government's legislation regarding fees for UK students which sets the maximum fee for these categories.
 Subject to the approval of legislation in parliament in future years, institutions including the RVC may be permitted to raise fees for UK students at an inflationary rate linked to the Retail Price Index (RPI).
-We therefore, advise all UK students considering study at the RVC to plan their finances based on such year-on-year inflationary increases.
+Therefore, we advise all UK students considering studying at the RVC to plan their finances based on yearly inflation increases.

 The fees for EU and international students are also listed at the above links.
-These are substantially higher than UK fees as the RVC receives no government subsidy or support for such students and, therefore, has to charge "full cost fees".
-In deciding the annual increase for EU and international students, the College will consider a range of factors, including rises in the costs of delivery of its teaching programs and changes in government funding.
-The increase will not exceed 5% yearly or the Retail Price Index (RPI) if higher.
+These are substantially higher than UK fees as the RVC receives no government subsidy or support for such students and, therefore, must charge "full cost fees".
+In deciding the annual increase for EU and international students, the College will consider a range of factors, including rises in the costs of delivery of its teaching programmes and changes in government funding.
+The increase will not exceed 5% yearly or the Retail Price Index (RPI), if higher.
 We will publish the fee in September of the preceding academic year.